Hyperthymesia: Difficulties

 Hyperthymestic abilities can have a detrimental effect.
 The constant, irrepressible stream of memories has caused significant disruption to Price's life.
 She described her recollection as "non-stop, uncontrollable and totally exhausting" and as "a burden".
 Price is prone to getting lost in remembering.
 This can make it difficult to attend to the present or future, as she is often spending time re-living the past.
 Others who have hyperthymesia may not display any of these traits, however.

-Price displays considerable difficulty in memorizing allocentric information.
+Price displays considerable difficulty in memorising allocentric information.
 According to James McGaugh, "Her autobiographical memory, while incredible, is also selective and even ordinary in some respects".
 This was demonstrated by her having poor performance on standardised memory tests and average performance at school, unable to apply her exceptional memory to her studies.

 Deficits in executive functioning and anomalous lateralisation were also identified in Price.
 These cognitive deficiencies are characteristic of frontostriatal disorders.

 Even those with a high level of hyperthymesia do not remember exactly everything in their lives or have "perfect memory".
-Studies have shown that it is a selective ability, as shown by Price's case, and they can have comparative difficulty with rote memorization and therefore cannot apply their ability to school and work.
+Studies have shown that it is a selective ability, as shown by Price's case, and they can have comparative difficulty with rote memorisation and therefore cannot apply their ability to school and work.

-Their memorization of events tends to exceed their ability to memorize given facts; for example, if you told a hyperthymesiac a fact about the world, they may not remember what you said, but they will be more likely to remember what you wore and other details of the situation when you told them.
+Their memorisation of events tends to exceed their ability to memorise given facts; for example, if a hyperthymesiac were told a fact, he might forget the fact even while remembering the teller's clothing and other aspects of the situation, making the memories even more potent.

-People with hyperthymesia also have difficulties letting go of difficult events or traumatic memories, which can stay with them for life.
-Joey DeGrandis, who was featured in the magazine Time said, "I do tend to dwell on things longer than the average person, and when something painful does happen, like a break-up or the loss of a family member, I don’t forget those feelings."
+Hyperthymesiacs also have difficulties letting go of difficult events or traumatic memories, which can stay with them for life.
+Joey DeGrandis, who was featured in the magazine Time said, "I do tend to dwell on things longer than the average person, and when something painful does happen, like a break-up or the loss of a family member, I don't forget those feelings."